HeroicEric/contact_manager/README.md

 - I should see each contact's name
 - Contact's name should be displayed "last, first"
 - Contacts should be ordered alphabetically by last name

+---

+As a user
+I want to see a contact's information
+So that I can contact them

+Acceptance Criteria:

+ - I should see each contact's:
+  - Age
+  - Blood type
+  - Email
+  - First name
+  - Height
+  - Home address
+  - Last name
+  - Phone number